Lyon-Ynov-Campus/YTrack/subjects/studentsRecordsManagement/readme.md

 ## Instructions
 ### Datas structure
-- You have to create a `Student` structure able to contains thoses information on a book :
+- You have to create a `Student` structure able to contains thoses informations :
   - Name
   - Age
   - Grade